Toggle site contrast Toggle Contract

 What is venous thromboembolism (VTE)?

-These clots may break free and travel in the blood, lodging in the lungs, known as Pulmonary Embolism, (PE).
+These clots may break free and travel in the blood, lodging in the lungs, known as pulmonary embolism, (PE).
 Together, DVT and PE are known as venous thromboembolism (VTE).

 venous thromboembolism - Deep Vein Thrombosis image